-Activity Indicator/s Partners Time Frame and possible funding sources 5.1.
-Update National Plans of Actions under GPA 5.2.
-Enhance the nutrient efficiency and Physiochemical parameters Government SACEP-SASP; UNEP-GPA, 2 years recovery in agriculture, livestock, poultry and aquaculture sectors.
-GPNM; LOICZ -South Asia Node; UNEP-GPA GEF 5.3.
-Improve treatment of sewage including enhancing nutrient recovery, through development of municipal secondary and tertiary treatment as well as other methods appropriate in rural areas Physiochemical parameters of nearshore waters (e-coli, BOD etc) 3 years Large coastal cities 5.4.
+GOAL 5: Marine Pollution, especially nutrient loading, is brought to sustainable levels in the SAS region Desired Outcome: Pollution loading from land and sea, and in particular nutrient loading, is brought to a level that does not degrade coastal ecosystems, threaten biodiversity, contribute to anoxia, or otherwise exacerbate ecosystem vulnerability to climate change and ocean acidification.
+Target 5: By 2030, nutrient use efficiency in agriculture is increased by 20%, and marine pollution from municipal wastewater and vessels is reduced by Sub-targets Activity Indicator/s Partners Time Frame and possible funding sources 5.1.
+Update National Plans of Actions under GPA Develop and update national plans of Action under GPA Heathy ecosystem monitoring as per Aichi targets, reflected also in SDG's indicators.
+5.2.
+Enhance the nutrient efficiency and recovery in agriculture, livestock, poultry and aquaculture sectors.
+Development of remedial measures for nutrient recovery and nutrients efficiency.
+Monitoring the appropriate Water Quality parameters as per reflected Aichi Targets in SDG's.
+Government SACEP-SASP; UNEP- GPA, GPNM; LOICZ - South Asia Node; 2 years UNEP-GPA GEF 5.3.
+Improve treatment of sewage including enhancing nutrient recovery, through development of municipal secondary and tertiary treatment as well as other methods appropriate in rural areas Establishment of sewage treatment plants at the national levels Minimization of sewage Ecosystem health status Physiochemical parameters of nearshore waters (necessary ecosystem healthy indicator microbial communities, BOD, DO, & COD) 3 years Large coastal cities

+5.4.
 Promote efficient solid waste management practices.
-No of programmes 3 years Large coastal cities 5.5.
-[Consideration: Should specific actions on marine litter, including a status and source study be included?]
-Study conducted UNEP, SACEP, Environment Ministries 5.6.
-Develop and implement marine water quality standards for SA seas.
-No of regulations that affect effluent water standards in the region (nutrient levels in effluent discharged, No of sewers established, No of septic tanks in non-urban areas, etc.) UNEP, SACEP; 3 years UNEP-GPA 5.7.
+Development of efficient solid waste management plans and rules at the country level Identify targets to reduce mismanaged solid wastes (especially in coastal cities) Number of Marine Litter Management Plans, policies and rules etc. in place.
+3 years Large coastal cities 5.5.
+Develop and implement marine water quality standards for South Asian seas.
+Developing national and regional sea water quality standards No of regulations and standards that affect effluent water standards in the region reflected Aichi Targets in SDG's and other conventions ratification to this effect (nutrient levels in effluent discharged, No of sewers established, No of septic tanks in non-urban areas, etc.) UNEP, SACEP; 3 years UNEP-GPA 5.6.
 Improve disposal facilities for oils and other waste in major and minor sea ports/harbors and fish landing sites.
-Number of facilities for collecting and recovering oil and waste, Oil levels in main ports, Solid waste management measures in place. ΙΜΟ 3 years UNEP-GPA IMO GEF
+Development of guidelines on the environmentally sustainable disposal mechanism and implementation of them Develop facilities for collecting and recovery of oil and related wastes Number of facilities for collecting and recovering oil and related wastes, Oil levels in main ports, solid waste management measures in place.
+IMO 3 years UNEP-GPA IMO GEF